 - Ages 30-55

 - On track for executive leadership of an organization of any size, or a senior leadership position in a large JCC/Federation

 JCC and Federation executives can nominate one or two outstanding candidates from within their organizations.

 No, you must have received a nomination and an invitation to apply.

 Chief executives of small or mid-size organizations can be nominated for the program by their board chairs.

-Finalists will be interviewed in September and October, 2017.
-An admissions committee drawn from the Mandel Institute for Nonprofit Leadership’s faculty, staff and consultants will make admissions decisions.
+An admissions committee drawn from the Mandel Institute for Nonprofit Leadership’s faculty, staff and consultants makes admissions decisions.

 - Incorporate research to analyze community opportunities and challenges